-a "18 to 60 years" means from the day of the 18th birthday up to the day before the 60th birthday
+^a "18 to 60 years" means from the day of the 18th birthday up to the day before the 60th birthday

-Potential Risk of Clinical Significance Summary of Data/Rationale for Risk Risk Management -IB (administration precautions, potential adverse events), defined AESI in the trial.
-"Operating Guidelines for Assessing Viscerotropic and Neurotropic Adverse Events in studies using YF vaccines" (standalone guidance provided to the Investigational sites before the start of the study) Study Procedures • Vasovagal reactions (syncope), or psychogenic reactions to needle (vaccine injection or blood sampling) Anxiety-related reactions can occur following, or even before, any vaccination as a psychogenic response to the needle injection or blood draw, and may be accompanied by several neurological signs such as transient visual disturbance, paresthesia or seizure-like activity 30-minute observation period after vaccination for early detection and treatment vYF is a next-generation live-attenuated YF vaccine produced on serum-free Vero cells without any component of animal origin. vYF has been developed to induce a life-long immunity against YF and to be at least as immunogenic as other licensed YF-17D vaccines and well-tolerated.
+Potential Risk of Clinical Significance Summary of Data/Rationale for Risk Risk Management Study Procedures Vasovagal reactions (syncope), or psychogenic reactions to needle (vaccine injection or blood sampling) Anxiety-related reactions can occur following, or even before, any vaccination as a psychogenic response to the needle injection or blood draw, and may be accompanied by several neurological signs such as transient visual disturbance, paresthesia or seizure-like activity 30-minute observation period after vaccination for early detection and treatment vYF is a next-generation live-attenuated YF vaccine produced on serum-free Vero cells without any component of animal origin. vYF has been developed to induce a life-long immunity against YF and to be at least as immunogenic as other licensed YF-17D vaccines and well-tolerated.